agentx999/caltech-othello/README.txt

 None of these managed to beat BetterPlayer, and I actually started losing against ConstantTimePlayer as well after a while.

-(I think at this point, it was more a matter of pride.
-I was so frustrated with how BetterPlayer kept on winning, I wanted to beat it in a less complicated way just to prove that I was smarter than it.
-Sounds ridiculous, but that's how it was.)

 After A LOT of failed heuristics, I decided to try something completely new, and implemented the minimizing-frontiers idea that was discussed in the second Othello recitation.
+I needed to modify board.h to do this, and made some of the private methods public in order to make my life a little easier when I was calculating the number of adjacent occupied squares.

 I then found something interesting: if I took out my number of pieces heuristic and substituted the frontiers one instead, I would consistently lose to BetterPlayer as black, but consistently win as white.
 If I changed the weighted average, I would consistently win as black, but consistently lose as white.
 This implies that as a black player, it is in one's best interests to make sure one is minimizing one's frontier score, and that minimizing the frontier is not as important in an optimal strategy as white as it is as black.
 This makes sense, because if black goes first, more of black's pieces would naturally be frontier pieces, so black would want to take special care to make sure they don't overextend themselves.

+My final heuristic takes 0.7 * the board weights + 0.3 * the frontier score if
+the player is white, and 0.6 * the board weights + 0.4 * the frontier score if the player is black.
+It beats ConstantTimePlayer 19/20 times, and BetterPlayer 10/10 times - and it does not use minimax.

 I think this strategy works partly due to the combination: my player tries to play in an optimal location, but also tries to minimize the frontier.
 In